Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Introduction

 \section{Introduction}

 Let $G$ be a graph---with vertex set $V(G)$ and edge set $E(G)$---which models some system or facility with vertices representing physical locations or pieces of hardware and edges representing their physical or informational connectivity.
-There may be some ``intruder" or other undesirable event in the system, which must be automatically detected and located anywhere in the graph via detectors placed at some subset $S \subseteq V(G)$ of vertices.
+There may be some ``intruder'' or other undesirable event in the system, which must be automatically detected and located anywhere in the graph via detectors placed at some subset $S \subseteq V(G)$ of vertices.

 A detector vertex $v \in S$ is associated with a set of \emph{detection regions} $R(v) \subseteq \mathscr{P}(V(G))$, representing the areas in which it can sense an intruder.
-We will explore \emph{locating-dominating (LD) sets}, whose detectors---known as \emph{LD detectors}---have two detection regions: $R(v) = \{\{v\}, N(v)\}$, where $N(v)$ denotes the open-neighborhood of $v$: $\{u \in V(G) : uv \in E(G)\}$.
-This type of sensor is used in the creation of \emph{locating-dominating (LD) sets}, for which a detector can locate an intruder at its location or somewhere in its open-neighborhood.
-There are many other choices for $R(v)$, such as $R(v) = \{N(v)\}$, yielding \emph{open-locating-dominating (OLD) sets} \cite{oldtri, old}, or $R(v) = \{N[v]\}$---where $N[v]$ denotes the closed neighborhood of $v$: $N(v) \cup \{v\}$---yielding \emph{identifying codes (ICs)} \cite{karpovsky}.
-Lobstein \cite{dombib} maintains a bibliography containing over 470 papers on these topics and related graphical parameters.
+A \emph{detection system} is a set of detector vertices, $S \subseteq V(G)$, such that an intruder can be precisely located anywhere in the graph provided the detection signal (presence or absence of an intruder) for every detection region.
+In this paper, we will explore \emph{locating-dominating (LD) sets}, which are a class of detection system whose detectors have two detection regions: $R(v) = \{\{v\}, N(v)\}$, where $N(v)$ denotes the open-neighborhood of $v$: $\{u \in V(G) : uv \in E(G)\}$.
+Other choices for $R(v)$ have been explored, such as $R(v) = \{N(v)\}$, yielding \emph{open-locating-dominating (OLD) sets} \cite{kinc15, seo10}, or $R(v) = \{N[v]\}$---where $N[v]$ denotes the closed neighborhood of $v$: $N(v) \cup \{v\}$---yielding \emph{identifying codes (ICs)} \cite{karp98a}.
+Jean and Lobstein \cite{dombib} maintain a bibliography containing over 500 papers on these topics and related graphical parameters.